 - Pour each egg from the cup onto the griddle surface.
 Season the eggs with kosher salt and freshly ground black pepper;

 - Pour a small spoonful of water on the griddle and let it bubble for a second.
 Cover the eggs with a lid;

 - Cook the eggs covered for one minute; then uncover.
 Continue cooking until the whites set, about 30 seconds;

 Over-hard eggs are a less widespread take on a fried-egg breakfast but is still fairly popular.

 - Roll your wrist over when you get the spatula under the egg.
-Don’t lift the egg and drop back on the griddle upside down to turn it; you’ll break the yolk every time.
-Simply roll the spatula over smoothly and fluidly with egg on top of it.
+Don’t lift the egg and drop it back on the griddle upside down to turn it; you’ll break the yolk every time.
+Simply roll the spatula over smoothly and fluidly with an egg on top of it;

 - Cook the egg for about 15 seconds after you turn it for over-easy; cook the egg for 30 seconds for over-medium; cook the egg for one minute after you turn it for over-hard.